-Last month, we built a five-step checklist for a total anti-virus solution.
+Previously, we built a five-step checklist for a total anti-virus solution.
 This month, we take a look at telecommunications to see how your business can benefit from making the switch to VoIP (Voice over Internet Protocol).

-While businesses are busy moving into the cloud, few are embracing the benefits of moving telecommunications there, too.
+While businesses are busy moving into the cloud, many are also embracing the benefits of moving telecommunications there, too.
 Reduced operating and capital expenses, and improved business continuity and flexibility are just a few of the benefits of moving from traditional phone systems to the internet.
 Here are five reasons your company should switch to VoIP.

 Voice over Internet Protocol significantly reduces telecommunication operating and capital expenditure.
 Moving away from the costly phone infrastructure and industry regulations of traditional phone companies means less capital expense (and monthly fees).
 VoIP operating costs are also significantly lower than traditional phone companies.
 Moving to the cloud shifts IT service and IT support to your VoIP provider, which means fewer in-house resources are required to keep communications going.